 The Remarkable Journey of Charlie Price by Jennifer Maschari

 I read this cover to cover in one sitting, totally mesmerized.
 This book is a journey of grief with a tempting allegorical shadow world where Charlie and Imogene Price’s mom is “alive”.
-But not everything is right in this shadow world world where you lose memories, especially the sad ones, to “feed” family members who have died.
+But not everything is right in this shadow world where you lose memories, especially the sad ones, to “feed” family members who have died.
 Charlie is afraid he’ll lose his sister, Imogene. forever to the shadow world, like he did his best friend Frank.
 So well-written, this is a thoughtful treatment of emotions and grief — I highly recommend it.

 Ashes (Seeds of America) by Laurie Halse Anderson

 Ashes is the final book of this historical fiction chapter book series about the time of the Revolutionary War as experienced through the eyes of an African-American girl named Isabel and her friend, Cuzon.
 Enslaved, escaped, or enlisted, these two are determined survivors but their friendship suffers when Cuzon enlists in the army.
 The writing is amazing and the story, captivating.
 I love this series.